Howmet Aerospace: As Alcoa Inc. and Arconic Inc.

 In 2000, Cordant sold its stake in Howmet to Alcoa, which placed Howmet into its Alcoa Industrial Components unit.
 In 2004, Howmet was part of a merger that created Alcoa Investment Casting and Forged Products unit.
 In 2007, Howmet was renamed Alcoa Howmet as a newly formed Alcoa Power and Propulsion unit division.

 On November 1, 2016, Alcoa Inc. spun off its bauxite, alumina, and aluminum operations to a new company called Alcoa Corp.
 Alcoa Inc. was renamed Arconic Inc., and retained the operations in aluminum rolling (excluding the Warrick operations), aluminum plate, precision castings, and aerospace and industrial fasteners.
 Its focus became turning aluminum and other lightweight metals into engineered products such as turbine blades for sectors including aerospace and automotive.

 On January 31, 2017, the hedge fund Elliott Management Corporation launched a proxy contest against Arconic.
 Elliott publicly called for firing Arconic's CEO, Klaus Kleinfeld, citing the company's lackluster stock performance, missed profit forecasts, and inefficient spending.
 On April 17, 2017, Kleinfeld resigned as chairman and CEO by mutual agreement with the board of Arconic, after sending an unauthorized letter to Elliott.

 On February 8, 2019, Arconic announced that it would split into two separate businesses.
 Arconic Inc. would be renamed Howmet Aerospace Inc. and a new company, Arconic Corporation, would be set up and spun out.
 Arconic Corporation will be focused on rolled aluminum products, and Howmet Aerospace will focus on engineered products.
 The separation was scheduled to become effective on April 1, 2020.

 In 2024, during the Gaza war, Howmet's Pittsburgh headquarters were targeted by pro-Palestinian protestors--Howmet produces titanium components used in Lockheed Martin fighter jets that have been sold to Israel.

+In December 2025, it was announced that Howmet Aerospace had agreed to acquire Stanley Black & Decker's aerospace business, Consolidated Aerospace Manufacturing, for US$1.8 billion in cash.
+The transaction was expected to close in the first half of 2026, subject to customary closing conditions.